-"Miss Benita Ciegos will not sing tonight on the some hurt.
+"Miss Benita Ciegos will not sing tonight on the Angel Foam Soap hour because she does not like the looks of my hair," Mr. Walter Easton announces with some hurt.
 "Miss Benita Ciegos is that kind of a

 I will insert here that I cannot really blame Miss Ciegos for indulging her temperament on the matter of Mr. Easton's hair.
 It is a well known fact in radio circles that Mr. Walter Easton has very unruly hair indeed and that he must lash it down daily with copious torrents of hair oil bearing most of the properties of musilage.
-It is reported by those who have seen him at that ghastly hour in the morning when a man is at his dead level worst that his hair mingles the morning, Mr. Setters.
-Miss Ciegos is waiting to see most revolting features of a burst mattress and a House you."
-One day, I think, I will come to work to the of David first baseman.
-They tell of a bright Summer morning when Mr. Walter Easton arose to find Good morning, Mr. Setters.
-Miss Ciegos is waiting that he had no hair tonic in his medicine chest and meet a 10 a. m. appointment, he dashed shampoo on his skull, plastered down the hair and rushed blithely way and what that did for his hair is not to be described.
+It is reported by those who have seen him at that ghastly hour in the morning when a man is at his dead level worst that his hair mingles the most revolting features of a burst mattress and a House of David first baseman.
+They tell of a bright Summer morning when Mr. Walter Easton arose to find that he had no hair tonic in his medicine chest and was in a fine state of baffle until, in desperation to meet a 10 a. m. appointment, he dashed shampoo on his skull, plastered down the hair and rushed blithely away only, alas, to run into a thunder-shower on the

-"My vanity!
-I have left my vanity in the studio," exclaimed Senorita Benita Ciegos, "send for it."
-NOCTURNE: Scored for Heartbreak And How Have You Been, Mr. Runyon?

-Police cars for miles around came scurrying to the scene
+NOCTURNE: Scored for Heartbreak And How Have You Been, Mr. Runyon? way and what that did for By Konrad Molnar his hair is not to be described.
+Police cars for miles around "I will not sing for came scurrying to the scene

-But that is irrelevant and has nothing to do with what I am telling you which is why Miss Lucinda Schuck has a perfect reason for singing "Lover, Keep that man there upsets me by standing around when 'Way From My Window' this night I am hearing I am singing.
-I cannot sing when he stands around."
+But that is irrelevant and has nothing to do with what I am telling you which is why Miss Lucinda Schuck has a perfect reason for singing "Lover, Keep 'Way From My Window' this night I am hearing I am singing.
+I cannot sing when he stands around." her on the radio.